bharmour

 Bharmour is known for extremely courteous and welcoming locals.
 They are known to welcome visitors like their own family members.

-I remember during my trip I was taken care like that too.
-My local point of contact, or my Host if I may, took me across Bharmour and Kugti Village like he was taking someone he personally knew.
+I remember during my trip I was taken care of like that too.
+My local point of contact, or my Host if I may, took me across Bharmour and Kugti Village like he was taking someone he knew.

 We visited their extended family in Kugti Village.
+It was a wonderful experience.

 kugti himachal pradesh